 Visit stunning Knights Valley, taking Highway 128 from Alexander Valley near Healdsburg east toward Calistoga.
 Along the way, you’ll pass a trout farm, a Wagyu cattle ranch, and several remote wineries all nestled in a quiet valley where it seems as if time has stopped.

 Coleman Valley Road, heading west from Occidental to the coast.
-Once it emerges emerge from the woods and the road plateaus into prairie pastureland (but before it descends to Highway 1) is one of the best spots around to watch the sunset.
+Once it emerges from the woods and the road plateaus into prairie pastureland (but before it descends to Highway 1), this is one of the best spots around to watch the sunset.

 Stewarts Point—Skaggs Springs Road from Lake Sonoma to Stewarts Point is a delightfully curvy run through the redwoods and passing over the charming truss Haupt Creek Bridge, with plenty of pullouts for vistas and trails along the way.
 The prize at the end: A delicious lunch at Twofish Baking at the tiny Stewarts Point Store.